 (to download an example dental assistant cover letter, click here)

-The dental assistant cover letter is your opportunity to reveal valuable information that enables you to show your enthusiasm about having a dental assistant job, to tout your education, training and readiness.
+The dentist assistant cover letter is your opportunity to reveal valuable information that enables you to show your enthusiasm about having a job with this dentist, to tout your education, training and readiness.
 Utilized correctly, it is also the chance to add in some humanness to go along with the formal resume; to give them a glimpse into who you are.

 But first, what should a cover letter contain?

-As with the resume, a cover letter for a dental assistant job example is provided on this page.
+As with the resume, an example cover letter is provided on this page.
 The upper left hand corner should display all of your contact information: name, address, email address and phone number.
 After that, you write a greeting; after all, it is a letter.

 Most feel the safest with “To Whom It May Concern” but if somebody has been listed in the job posting to contact, by all means, speak directly to that person.
 In such case it would be appropriate to write “To Office Coordinator Sheila Smith” or even, “Dear Sheila Smith” is okay.
 Whichever one you decide on, all words in the greeting should be capitalized because in this case, it is being used as a title.